BrightCanopy/startup-tools/README.md

 # Startup Tools
 A list of companies and products that provide products and services specifically useful to startups and bootstrappers.
 This is a replacement for the "Cool Tools" folder in my browser bookmarks.
 I'll continue to migrate things in.
 Eventually this should be a long list.
 What other information should we be tracking for each?
 I'm hoping with collaboration, I'll learn of many I've never heard of before.

+**Update** I've had some great input.
+Quite a bit in the form of other lists.
+I think I'm going to create a currated list of things I've either tried myself or have a dependable review from someone, along with some tips on how to use the particular tool to solve a problem.
+(I happen to know there's a startup out there doing this very thing, so maybe I can provide some inital input to that process for them.)

 To suggest new additions or changes, please [open an issue](https://github.com/BrightCanopy/startup-tools/issues) or create a [pull request](https://github.com/BrightCanopy/startup-tools/compare).

  - [Amazon Web Services](https://aws.amazon.com) - The swiss army knife of cloud services.
 Does just about everything, but may not be the best tool for any one particular job.